Souzooka/jamulator/README.md

 # jamulator

-See the writeup for this project:
+See the Andrew Kelley's writeup for this project:
 [Statically Recompiling NES Games into Native Executables with LLVM and Go](http://andrewkelley.me/post/jamulator.html)

-Note: This project is discontinued.
-See the above article for the explanation.

 ## Features